 - Working Tax Credit during the 4-week period immediately after your employment finishes or after you start to work less than 16 hours per week.
 You will have a letter from HMRC stating that you are entitled to a 4-week ‘run on’ of Working Tax Credit’

-Schools are free to spend the Pupil Premium as they see fit.
-However as a school we are held accountable for how we have used the additional funding to support pupils from low-income families.
-Please click below for our Pupil Premium report for the academic year 2016-2017.
+As a school all of our Pupil Premium spending decisions are informed by research evidence so that we can ensure that additional support for pupils enables them to reach their full potential.
+As a school we are held accountable for how we have used the additional funding to support our pupils.
+Please click below for our Pupil Premium report for the academic year 2020-2021.

-- Improving outcomes for our more able Pupil Premium pupils - Through the implementation of our provision for grammar school working partnerships.
+- Improving outcomes for our more able Pupil Premium pupils - Through the implementation of our provision for grammar school working partnerships, weekly 11+ familiarisation sessions and the university Scholar programme.

 - Improving the attendance of Pupil Premium Pupils to ensure that they are in school regularly and on time promoting increased attainment and progress - Through weekly personalised tuition after school for pupils with staff, for identified pupils who have been absent in previous lessons.